simioni/nest-pret/README.md

-# nest-mongoose-passport-casl
+# NestJS + Mongoose + Passport + Casl + Swagger + Docker

-A production-ready NestJS project that solves much of the basic auth functionality common for most projects.
+A fully tested, fully documented, production-ready NestJS project that solves much of the basic functionality common in many projects.

 It allows: